How We Help

 The personal bankruptcy process is a minimum of nine months, whereas the consumer proposal terms can extend up to five years.
-Either process initiates a “Stay of Proceedings,” which stops the collection process, with exception to secured creditors.
-Section 178 of the Bankruptcy and Insolvency Act lists debts that “survive” bankruptcy, which includes but are not limited to: court fines, alimony, child maintenance, debts arising from fraud, embezzlement, misappropriation, and student loans (if you have been a student in the last seven years).
+Either process initiates a “Stay of Proceedings,” which stops the collection process except for secured creditors.
+Section 178 of the Bankruptcy and Insolvency Act lists debts that “survive” bankruptcy, which include but are not limited to: court fines, alimony, child maintenance, obligations arising from fraud, embezzlement, misappropriation, and student loans (if you have been a student in the last seven years).

 Depending on your financial situation, the following options are available: